 Clancy, who joined from Motherwell in the summer, was absent for December's William Hill Scottish Cup win with a groin injury as Hibs claimed a first Edinburgh derby win in 13 attempts, but he is hoping for a repeat result in the Clydesdale Bank Premier League clash at Tynecastle on Thursday.

 The 28-year-old said: "It's a massive game against Hearts.
-It's a huge game on the calendar.
+It's a huge game on the calendar."

-"When you sign for Hibs it's the first fixture you look for and it's a massive derby.
+He added: "When you sign for Hibs it's the first fixture you look for and it's a massive derby.

 "I'm more nervous when I'm in the stand than when I'm actually playing, because you can't affect things.